-I have a lifelong love affair with Spaghetti and Meatballs in Red Sauce.
-Not only is it a personal favourite, but it’s something my brother constantly asked me to make for him ever since I learned to cook.
+As a lifelong lover of Italian-style meatballs, I feel strongly that these Whole30 Meatballs in Red Sauce do not disappoint.
+Meatballs aren’t just a personal favourite.
+They’re also something my brother constantly asked me to make for him ever since I learned to cook.
 I cooked spaghetti and meatballs and ragu bolognese so often growing up that my friends started to call me Chef Boyar-Ronny.

 Though I do on rare occasion still enjoy the spaghetti with these meatballs in red sauce, I more often serve them with cauliflower puree or some zucchini noodles.
 I feel much better afterwards and avoid the inevitable post-pasta nap.
 I also eat them on their own as a mid-day snack or serve them as appetizers at a family gathering.
 They’re really, really delicious and couldn’t be easier to prepare.